-Vehicular evacuation, which is herein referred to as "Horizontal Street Level (HSL)", was under assumption the evacuation routes would not be cut by floodwaters before the evacuation is completed. ln other words, vehicular evacuation was considered an "early evacuation option" (Assumption 3 - Appendix
+Vehicular evacuation, which is herein referred to as "Horizontal Street Level (HSL)", was modelled under the assumption that evacuation routes would not be cut by floodwaters before the evacuation is completed.
+In other words, vehicular evacuation was considered an "early evacuation option" (Assumption 3 - Appendix A).